huyingjie/notebook/source/neuroscience/depression.md

 * planning
 * execution
-* rule-governed actionsmonitor actions for social appropriateness
+* rule-governed actions monitor actions for social appropriateness
 * less prone to emotional influences on the plans

 ### ventral (lower) part of the PFC (VmPFC)

-'warm' thinking, emotional memory and socially acceptable behaviours
+'warm' thinking, emotional memory and socially acceptable behaviors

 active

 * when we are emotionally involved with others.
 * when we take a moral or ethical perspective
 * good control over impulses
-* good control over social behaviours.
+* good control over social behaviors.

 ### orbitofrontal cortex (OFC)